 © Springer International Publishing Switzerland 2015 The near real-time processing of continuous data flows in large scale sensor networks has many applications in risk-critical domains ranging from emergency management to industrial control systems.
 The problem is how to ensure end-to-end security (e.g., integrity, and authenticity) of such data stream for risk-critical applications.
 We refer this as an online security verification problem.
 Existing security techniques cannot deal with this problem because they were not designed to deal with high volume, high velocity data in real-time.
 Furthermore, they are inefficient as they introduce a significant buffering delay during security verification, resulting in a requirement of large buffer size for the stream processing server.
 To address this problem, we propose a Dynamic Key Length Based Security Framework (DLSeF) based on the shared key derived from synchronized prime numbers; the key is dynamically updated in short intervals to thwart Man in the Middle and other Network attacks.
 Theoretical analyses and experimental results of DLSeF framework show that it can significantly improve the efficiency of processing stream data by reducing the security verification time without compromising the security.

-Sahoo, BPS, Puthal, D, Swain, S & Mishra, S 2015, 'A comparative analysis of packet scheduling schemes for multimedia services in LTE networks', Proceedings - 1st International Conference on Computational Intelligence and Networks, CINE 2015, International Conference on Computational Intelligence and Networks, IEEE, Bhubaneswar, Odisha, India, pp. 110-115.View/Download from: UTS OPUS or Publisher's site
+Sahoo, BPS, Puthal, D, Swain, S & Mishra, S 2015, 'A comparative analysis of packet scheduling schemes for multimedia services in LTE networks', Proceedings - 1st International Conference on Computational Intelligence and Networks, CINE 2015, International Conference on Computational Intelligence and Networks, IEEE, Bhubaneswar, Odisha, India, pp. 110-115.View/Download from: Publisher's site

 © 2015 IEEE.
 The revolution in high-speed broadband network is the requirement of the current time, in other words here is an unceasing demand for high data rate and mobility.
 Both provider and customer see, the long time evolution (LTE) could be the promising technology for providing broadband, mobile Internet access.
 To provide better quality of service (QoS) to customers, the resources must be utilized at its fullest impeccable way.
 Resource scheduling is one of the important functions for remanufacturing or upgrading system performance.
 This paper studies the recently proposed packet scheduling schemes for LTE systems.
 The study has been concentrated in implication to real-time services such as online video streaming and Voice over Internet Protocol (VOIP).
 For performance study, the LTE-Sim simulator is used.
 The primary objective of this paper is to provide results that will help researchers to design more efficient scheduling schemes, aiming to get better overall system performance.
 For the simulation study, two scenarios, one for video traffic and other for VoIP have been created.
 Various performances metric such as packet loss, fairness, end-to-end (E2E) delay, cell throughput and spectral efficiency has been measured for both the scenarios varying numbers of users.
 In the light of the simulation result analysis, the frame level scheduler (FLS) algorithms outperform other, by balancing the QoS requirements for multimedia services.

-Puthal, D, Mir, ZH, Filali, F & Menouar, H 2013, 'Cross-layer architecture for congestion control in Vehicular Ad-hoc Networks', 2013 International Conference on Connected Vehicles and Expo, ICCVE 2013 - Proceedings, International Conference on Connected Vehicles and Expo (ICCVE), IEEE, Las Vegas, NV, USA, pp. 887-892.View/Download from: UTS OPUS or Publisher's site
+Puthal, D, Mir, ZH, Filali, F & Menouar, H 2013, 'Cross-layer architecture for congestion control in Vehicular Ad-hoc Networks', 2013 International Conference on Connected Vehicles and Expo, ICCVE 2013 - Proceedings, International Conference on Connected Vehicles and Expo (ICCVE), IEEE, Las Vegas, NV, USA, pp. 887-892.View/Download from: Publisher's site